Rules of Procedure

 Section 2.1.

-To initiate a case, the complaining party (Complainant) must prepare and submit a Complaint in the format of Appendix A. The Complaint shall be filed electronically with the NEC, addressed to the Chair, National Ethics Council at ethics@aia.org.
-A Complaint may be filed by a Member, component, or anyone directly aggrieved by the conduct of a Member.
-A Complaint must be accompanied by a Release and Waiver in the form included in Appendix A.
+To initiate a Complaint, the complaining party (Complainant) must prepare and submit a Complaint in the format of Complaint Form.
+A Complaint may be filed by an AIA member, component, or anyone directly aggrieved by the conduct of an active AIA member.
+A Complaint must be accompanied by a Release and Waiver in the form included in Complaint Form.

 Section 2.2.